Financial Independence Update – April 2021

 Inside these accounts, we’ll focus on a few key investments such as these stocks and ETFs in particular:

 We are very fortunate to date.
 We have our health and good jobs.
 Health is wealth.
-But life throws curves so we try and live in balance.
-We’ve never had a sustained 50% savings rate but we’ve also never aspired to have one.

 With our balanced approach to saving and spending, that works for us, I believe we’ll still realize some great FI goals in the coming years.
 I suspect you can with your personal journey too.